Archie Christie: Life with Agatha Christie

 Christie left the military and took a job in the Imperial and Foreign Corporation.
 He remained there until 1922 when he was offered a position by his father's former colleague Major Ernest Belcher as financial adviser in the British Empire Exhibition Tour.
-The purpose of the Tour was to promote the forthcoming British Empire Exhibition, which was to be held at Wembley in 1924 and 1925.
-The Tour departed in January 1922 and returned ten months later.
-During that time, Christie and Agatha visited many places around the world and came to know Major Ernest Belcher, who led the Tour and subsequently organised many parts of the Wembley Exhibition.
+The purpose of the tour was to promote the forthcoming British Empire Exhibition, which was to be held at Wembley in 1924 and 1925.
+The tour departed in January 1922 and returned 10 months later.
+During this time, Christie and Agatha visited many places around the world and came to know Major Ernest Belcher, who led the tour and organised many parts of the Wembley Exhibition.

 After they returned from the tour, Christie found a job in the city and later moved to Austral Development, which established him in the world of finance.
 He started to play golf and was elected to the Sunningdale Golf Club.
 He spent many of his weekends there while Agatha worked on her novels in their London flat.
 Christie wanted to live in Sunningdale so, in 1924, they moved to a flat called Scotswood, where they lived for two years.

 At the beginning of 1925, Agatha was invited to participate in a committee to design and organise a children's section of the 1925 British Empire Exhibition in Wembley.
 Another friend of Belcher's, Nancy Neele, was also invited to be a member of the Committee; Neele would later become Christie's mistress and second wife.
 The committee on which both Agatha and Nancy sat designed and organised the Children's Paradise section of the Wembley Exhibition which contained Treasure Island as its centrepiece.
 It was a substantial contribution to the event as The Times outlined its features in-depth and gave the names of the committee.
 It was a very successful part of the Exhibition as, in the following year, the Treasure Island feature was exported to the United States, where it was lauded as "the greatest amusement feature at the Sesquicentennial Exposition in Philadelphia, Pennsylvania".